duffney/duffney.io/content/unsubscribe.md

 You need a kill switch.
 An andon cord.
 Some way to turn off the always-on chaos that’s been transplanted into the digital world. _Higher productivity is found in less screen time, not more._

 Attention matters more than time.
 And most people don’t realize that.
-How we work is changing.

-Without the walls of an office to confine our work, we're left defenseless without boundaries.
-It's time to stop living at work and learn to live in the digital world without being consumed by it.
+How you work is changing.
+Without the walls of an office to confine your work, you're left defenseless without boundaries.
+It's time to stop living at work and learn to _live in the digital world without being consumed by it_.

 <!-- As I research, learn, and experiment I’ll be sharing my thoughts, insights, and progress.
 I'll be sharing my thoughts, insight, and progress as I write my next book.